Tacit Coordination of Large Language Models: Experimental Evaluation

-We analyse the results in~\citet{bardsley2010explaining} within the theory of focality~\cite{kraus2000exploiting}, to identify which ``orbits'' humans and LLMs leverage to tacitly coordinate.
-Aided by GPT-5.2 with high reasoning, we assign each answer in Amsterdam and Nottingham to one or more saliency groups (``uniqueness'', ``uniqueness complement'', ``centrality'', and ``extremeness''), and then cluster the results of humans and GPT-oss-120B (high reasoning).
-Results in Figure~\ref{fig:focality-AN} show that in Amsterdam, humans tend to attribute more focality to ``extremeness'' for pick and guess, but then they switch to ``uniqueness complement'' for coordinate, where their performance is higher.
-LLMs have a more even distribution across all the clusters, with the exception of ``uniqueness''.
-For Nottingham, humans tend to favour all the elements of focality with the exception of ``uniqueness complement'', while LLMs favour ``centrality''.
-This may explain why the performance of LLMs is worse in Nottingham, as LLMs mostly choose elements that favour centrality.
+We further analyse the Amsterdam and Nottingham results through the focality framework of \citet{kraus2000exploiting}.
+Using GPT-5.2 with high reasoning, we assign each answer to one or more saliency groups: ``uniqueness'', ``uniqueness complement'', ``centrality'', and ``extremeness''.
+We then cluster the choices of humans and GPT-oss-120B with high reasoning.
+Figure~\ref{fig:focality-AN} reveals different focality profiles.
+In Amsterdam, humans rely more on ``extremeness'' for ``pick'' and ``guess'', but shift towards ``uniqueness complement'' under ``coordinate'', where their performance improves.
+LLMs distribute choices more evenly across clusters, except for weaker use of ``uniqueness''.
+In Nottingham, humans use most focality dimensions except ``uniqueness complement'', whereas LLMs concentrate on ``centrality''.
+This centrality bias helps explain their weaker Nottingham performance: the models select structurally central options even when human focality is driven by other cues.